rayfrankenstein/AITOW/README.md

 * 3rd category burns out themselves.
 This can end badly, I have seen suicide attempts, people disappearing from their family and of course sick leaves and quitting their jobs."--usr1106, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

 ---
+> The idea of sprints is also stupid.
+The sprint is supposed to just be measuring what can be done in two weeks.
+It isn't supposed to be pressure on the developer to finish X tasks in 2 weeks.

+"The metaphor of the "sprint" is so ill-chosen that it ought to give everyone pause about the whole theory.
+You can't just keep "sprinting" back-to-back"--RICHUNCLEPENNYBAGS, [How does agile work at your company?
+Is the way my company is doing it unusual?](https://www.reddit.com/r/cscareerquestions/comments/81z1fg/how_does_agile_work_at_your_company_is_the_way_my/)

+---
 "But isn’t it the managers’ implicit goal to make it as predictable, modularized / interchangeable as factory work and workers. the Agile Industrial Complex realized they can sell that vision to managers, despite it being unachievable.